Can You Make Your Refrigerator Run More Efficiently?

 Alex Mcil

 Considering the fridge unit is designed to keep food stuff cool, it isn’t hugely inefficient (at any given time) in terms of electricity usage.
+In fact, there are many interesting facts about refrigerators that might surprise you.

 The problem is, the system must run at all times and that’s when usage starts to mount up.